-Special Topic in Civil Engineering C3 S2
+Special Topic in Civil Engineering

-This syllabus changes to allow presentation of a special topic of current interest particularly by visitors with recognised expertise in the topic.
+This syllabus changes to allow presentation of a special topic of current interest particularly by visitors with recognized expertise in the topic.

-CIVL9909 Project C9
+Project

 A minor research investigation involving analysis and interpretation of data, or a critical review and interpretation of literature on a selected topic, or a design project.